bohmax/Super-Mario-like/README.md

 To Do
 End level
-mario animation interating with object while big and fury enemy interating with tirta while attacked
+mario animation interating with object while fury enemy interating with tirta while attacked

 Make mario run if I have time
 Make mario collide correctly
+mario not bug(animation) if i touch from left or right enemy